NALTOtest/nalto-jewelry/README.md

 ✅ Persistence & Server Restart Safety – Rings are returned to players after a server restart, even if they logged out before the restart.

+..MLO NEEDS TO BE ADDED TO REPAIR/MAKE RINGS UNLESS YOU MOVE EACH LOCATION AND HASH..